528491/Project-1/readme.md

 # North Hollywood Church

-# Overview
+## Overview
 Web-site for a North-Hollywood based Church with Bootstrap CSS for styling; makes use of the Facebook Graph, Google Maps Directions, and YouTube APIs.
 Also features Firebase authentication with both federated resource providers and direct sign in with email and password.

-# Technologies Used
+## Technologies Used
+- Html, CSS
+- Bootstrap
+- Javascript
+- Jquery
+- Facebook API
+- Google API
+- Responsive design
+- Firebase

+## Code Explanation
-## Styling
+### Styling
 Styling was achieved via the Bootstrap CSS framework, with custom CSS added as needed.
 JQuery was also utilized, primarily for ease of readability with regards to the JavaScript code.

-## Functionality
+### Functionality
 In addition, the following services were utilized, accessed via the JavaScript API.

- ### Facebook Graph API
+#### Facebook Graph API
 In order to use Facebook Graph API, we need to use developers.facebook.com to create App ID and App Secret for our application.
 We use App ID and App Secret to get access token for our application.
 For each query on Facebook Graph API we need to add access token in order to get authenticated.

 Some fields required additional review by Facebook in order to be approved for usage in live applications.
 Right now, we cannot submit review request since Facebook is reviewing its policies.
 Future political climates might allow for the integration of these features as planned.

-### Google Maps Directions API
+#### Google Maps Directions API
 Display travel directions on map and detail turn by turn to user.
 We added AutoComplete address to the input box.
 Map will look for addresses as user typing in.
 User can pick an address from the suggested list.

 ```javascript